Hard Money Loans & Mortgage Truth

-Hard money loans are ideal for house flippers, loans for land or construction, when you don’t have the credit or time for a traditional loan.
-Private money loans should only be considered for properties that you plan to sell quickly.
-They should never be used for purchasing a home that you plain to live in.
+Hard money loans are ideal for house flippers, loans for land or construction when you don’t have the credit or time for a traditional loan.
+Hard money loans should only be considered for properties that you plan to sell quickly.
+They should never be used for purchasing a home that you plan to live in.

 It’s Fast.
 Get Through The Process Before You Miss That Opportunity.

 Lenders of hard money loans are not going through a lengthy process of checking your credit history or reviewing your income.
 Because they base their underwriting guidelines on the value of the asset, they don’t need to be concerned about every detail of your financial standing.
 This can speed up the process so you can get your loan must faster.

 In real estate, there may be multiple offers and property that you need to purchase quickly so you don’t miss out on a great investment opportunity.
 Nothing can slow this down like a bank while trying to be approved for a mortgage.
 Even worse, you go through that process only to be rejected.